elk-zone/elk/docs/content/privacy.md

 ## Contact

-If you have questions or comments about this notice, you may email us at daniel@roe.dev.
+If you have questions or comments about this notice, you may raise an issue at https://github.com/elk-zone/elk.